jmoenig/Snap/DEVLOG.md

     * new EDC Early Maths Microworlds, thanks, Zak Kolar and Bernat!
     * new "writing and formating" library, thanks, Tethrarxitet!
     * new "Lisp code..." entry in blocks context menu
+    * new "code..." entry to blocks context menu if "Codification support" setting is enabled
 * **Notable Changes:**
     * the "change by" command for variables is now hyperized and even recursively mutates (!) data
     * splitting a LISP-formatted text by "blocks" returns a block-syntax tree